noeppi-noeppi/BSX/README.md

 ### Multithreading

-*Another example, taken from the above talk, that shows how do multithreading:*
+*Another example, taken from the above talk, that shows how to do multithreading:*

 ```bs
 public function Say(€things areProbably Strings)